hygames/www-hygames-dev/_docs/gamebox/modules/my-first-module.md

 {% include important.html content="Your module needs a *module.yml* file with at least a unique id and a valid version!
 GameBox modules have to use [semantic versioning](https://semver.org/){: target='_blank'}, as explained further down in [versioning](#versioning)." %}

-## Starter module
+## Template module

-In the future there will be a starter module available that can be used to begin developing a new module.
+[A template module](https://github.com/hygames-team/gamebox-module-template){: target='_blank'} is available on GitHub.
+The code can be used as a basis for any of your own modules.

 ## Locally testing your module